 The safety of the SUNY Old Westbury community during an emergency is predicated on advance planning, as well as building awareness about how the plans will be implemented.
 Students, faculty, staff and visitors will be better prepared in an emergency if they know how the University will respond, where they can find information, and what they should do.
 Key to that awareness is good communication.
 This site will be an essential tool for sharing plans and providing relevant information in case an emergency arises at the University or in the surrounding area.
 Please bookmark this site, as you will find messages to the Universitycommunity with relevant information and direction in the event of an emergency.

 If you are seeking on-line health-related resources, please visit the Student Health Services.

 Relationships with Other Police Departments

-If needed to appropriately respond to an emergency situation on campus, the Nassau County Police Department and both the Village of Old Westbury and or the Village of Old Brookville Police Departments may provide assistance to effectively deal with the emergency condition.
+If needed to appropriately respond to an emergency situation on campus, the Nassau County Police Department, the Village of Old Westbury Police Department and the Old Brookville Police Department may provide assistance to effectively deal with the emergency condition.

 Weapons on Campus

 Firearms and dangerous weapons of any type are not permitted on campus.
 Intentional use, possession, or sale of firearms or other dangerous weapons by anyone is strictly forbidden, and is a violation of state and federal law as well as a violation of the Code for Student Conduct.
 Violators are subject to University discipline, as well as criminal sanctions.
 The College President may authorize in writing the possession of a weapon on Campus for special or educational purposes.

 In support of the State University of New York guidelines and out of concern for the University community, no student shall possess or introduce to the campus community dangerous weapons including but not limited to: knives, chukka sticks, pellet / BB/ paint ball guns, firearms, and/or fireworks or other explosives.